 Now my pants are loose.
 When it comes to age and weight loss, people will do some amazingly crazy things to drop a few pounds, like eating healthy food.

-Page 2 of 2 - The spicy Caesar salad at Texas Land and Cattle was, luckily for me, delicious.
+The spicy Caesar salad at Texas Land and Cattle was, luckily for me, delicious.
 I’m a bit amazed how many options there are for vegetarians (in every place I’ve been except Texas).
 The variety of foods is astounding, and I’m not going hungry.
 I’m also not being preachy.
 The only thing worse than a preachy vegetarian is a preachy vegan, because they’re from Venus, or something.

 From the accidental onset of this condition, I’ve viewed my vegetarianism as just something to try, like exercise and buying a stationary bike.
 One day (after dropping at least 25 pounds) I’ll look at my dusty vegetarianism sitting in the corner next to my bike with clothes hanging off it and go eat a hamburger.